isomerpages/moe-sst/_curriculum/Subjects/Mother Tongue Languages.md

 ##### Author-In-Residence Programme
 ![](/images/Curriculum/MTL%20AIR01.jpg)

-SST participates annually in the Author-in-Residence Programme organised by Singapore Association of Writers, and Committee to Promote Chinese Language Learning.
-In 2019, selected secondary two students attended the programme conducted by Associate Professor Chua Chee Lay.
-Prof Chua is a local writer, poet, academic, author and editor of several books including Keeping My Mandarin Alive: Lee Kuan Yew’s Language Learning Experience.

-Throughout the programme, the students enjoyed learning the skills of writing poems, short stories and novels.
-They reflected that the lessons were thought-provoking and requested to have more sessions and opportunities to listen to Chinese stories.
+As part of the Chinese Talent Development Programme, selected students participated in the Author-in-Residence Programme, held in collaboration with the Singapore Association of Writers, and Committee to Promote Chinese Language Learning.
+Throughout the programme, the students enjoyed learning the skills of creative writing, short stories, poems and novels.
+They reflected that the lessons were thought-provoking and were useful in honing their critical writing skills.

 #### Malay Language / Bahasa Melayu
 At SST, our students learn as active participants in an ICT-enhanced learning environment.
 They create various digital artefacts, such as microfilms, documentaries, animations and advertisements.
 These activities allow students to express their opinions, persuade intended audiences or disseminate information.
 The learning is authentic in the way that it mirrors actual tasks in the real world.